t-bre/comp3200-report-template/README.md

 ## :warning: `ecsproject.cls`
 This file is required and should contain the `ecsproject` class created by Steve Gunn, which is copyrighted and has therefore not been included in this repository.
 The file is available for ECS students [on the intranet](https://secure.ecs.soton.ac.uk/notes/TeX/) - download `ecsdocs.zip`, find the file `ecsproject.cls` and replace the contents of the placeholder file with its actual contents.
 The contents of this file *must* be provided for the template to work!
-You will probably also need to remove the line in this file with `\usepackage{lstpatch}` that produces an error.
+You will also need to either add `lstpatch.sty` to the root folder or remove the line in `ecsproject.cls` with `\usepackage{lstpatch}` (removing this may or may not cause problems depending on your use of the `listings` package).

 > I submitted my final report in 2020/21, and this setup worked for me at the time.
 > I have no intention to update this repo in future, but I thought it might be useful to someone.